RazorDevs/Deep-Aether/README.md

  - Virulent Quicksand (functions like how quicksand does in real life, as well as Powdered Snow; immediate suffocation when fallen through)
  - Aersmog: A type of Aercloud that is created from the mixture of Water and Poison.
 Inflicts the Inebration effect when stepped on.
  - Sterling and Chromatic Aerclouds
+ - New variations of Holystone and Mossy Holystone

 New Items:
  - Golden Grass Seeds (drops from Golden Grass (not the block version); can be crafted with swet balls into a new swet ball type, which can turn Aether Dirt into Golden Grass)
  - Music Disks: "Nabooru" and "A Morning Wish" by Emile van Krieken (these tracks were originally meant for the Aether I mod a long time ago, but were never implemented)

+New Dungeon Loot:
+ - Spooky Ring: Increases damage dealt during the nighttime.

 New Liquid:
  - Poison: It's the normal poison bucket from the Aether I mod, but now you can place it as a liquid (like water), and it naturally spawns in the Yagroot Swamp biome